SamAxe/collab_with_eric/ubuntu.md

 Programs that run in containers can be particicularily tricky to ensure they are not exposing additional services/ports unexpectedly (which is one of the reasons why these notes are being written down, in that I don't know all the tricky cases yet).

+* Monetary -- cloud providers charge by cpu, network, and filesystem utilization
+* Downtime -- Resource is not available to your audience
+* System administration -- monitoring, backups, restoring from backups, applying security packages and package updates
+* Legal -- I'm sure it varies from situation to situation and jurisdiction and suggest speaking with legal counsel if this applies to your situation
+* Reputation -- domain/ip can get added to banned or block lists.

 ## docker

 I think the simple approach is: